arbCoding/PsSp/README.md

 ### Current Focus: Unit and Integration Testing for Improved Stability

 This project has gone too far without proper testing.
-Bugs are hard to find, they disrupt the mental flow when working on a given problem through distraction with a different problem.
+Bugs are hard to find, they disrupt the mental flow when working on a given problem via distraction with a new, different, and annoying problem.
 Testing will help mitigate these issues.
-As the code-base grows, this will become progressively more important and more difficult to perform a first pass at implementing.
+As the code-base grows, this will become progressively more important and more difficult to freshly introduce to the workflow.
 To that end I am extending the freeze on new analysis functionality.
 If this is going to be used it cannot cause the analyst headaches due to being unstable.

 To that end, the focus will be on implementing [unit testing](https://en.wikipedia.org/wiki/Unit_testing) and [integration testing](https://en.wikipedia.org/wiki/Integration_testing).
 I suspect that I will be using [Catch2](https://github.com/catchorg/Catch2) to setup and execute the tests.
-Once that is all said and done another round of bug squashing will need to occur.
+Once that is all said and done, another round of bug squashing will need to occur.
 After that, there will finally be a sufficiently stable base to justify building upon.

 ### Last Focus: Memory Management
 All data used to be maintained in memory all at once.
 Assuming that will be the case for all possible projects would be beyond naive.
 To that end, I implemented